alondmnt/joplin-plugin-tag-navigator/README.md

     - **Save search queries** in notes and sync them across devices ([video](https://www.youtube.com/watch?v=GuzCwYxyYZ0)).
     - **Display results in a table** or a list ([video](https://www.youtube.com/watch?v=J7h8c6iW4rU)).
     - **Tag-by-notes:** Search for links or [[wikilinks]] to notes (including backlinks to the current note).
+    - **Tag in front matter:** All Markdown front matter fields can be treated as tags.
     - **Edit tags:** Add, replace and remove inline tags via the panel context menu (right-click on a tag).
     - **Insert tags** from the panel into the note editor ([video](#tag-insertion)).
     - **Toggle checkboxes** / TODOs from the panel, including [[x]it! style](https://xit.jotaen.net) checkboxes (click, or right-click for 6 task states).
 See also [tips](#inline-todos).